 (1) If no copies of the product selected by the customer are available at the time of the customer's order, the supplier shall inform the customer of this in the order confirmation.
 If the product is permanently unavailable, the supplier shall refrain from issuing a declaration of acceptance.
 In this case, a contract is not concluded.

-(2) The supplier is entitled to make partial deliveries at any time, provided this is reasonable for the customer.
+(2) The supplier is authorised to make partial deliveries at any time, provided this is reasonable for the customer.

 The occurrence of a delay in delivery shall be determined in accordance with the statutory provisions.
 In any case, however, a reminder from the customer is required.
-Unforeseeable and unavoidable events (war, warlike conditions, shortage of energy or raw materials, sabotage, strike, lawful lockout, as well as all other operational disruptions or official influences for which we are not responsible, such as supply bottlenecks, the Corona pandemic and the Ukraine conflict) shall release us from the obligation to deliver and perform for the duration of their existence, even if they occur during an already existing delay.
-Delivery periods and deadlines shall be extended accordingly.
+Unforeseeable and unavoidable events (war, warlike conditions, energy or raw material shortages, sabotage, strike, lawful lockout, as well as all other operational disruptions or official influences for which we are not responsible, such as supply bottlenecks, the Corona pandemic and the Ukraine conflict) release us from the obligation to deliver and perform for the duration of their existence, even if they occur during an already existing delay.
+Delivery deadlines and dates shall be extended by a reasonable amount as a result.
 This shall also apply to late or improper deliveries or services by our suppliers for which we are not responsible.

 § 4 Retention of title